Amid the roar of nationalism, a few antiwar voices in China emerge over Ukraine crisis

 On Weibo, users expressed surprise when they learned that some of their Russian counterparts actually opposed the war.
 “This is the brainwashing of Western color revolutions,” one user wrote, referring to the official Russian and increasingly Chinese view that the popular revolutions in Eastern Europe against pro-Moscow regimes in the 2000s were orchestrated by the West.
 “These people don’t realize how good they have it,” another said.

-Wang Di, chair professor at the department of history at the University of Macao who signed the statement by academics released on Saturday, said the volume of such warmongering views had motivated him to sign.
+Wang Di, chair professor at the department of history at the University of Macao, who signed the statement by academics released Saturday, said the volume of such warmongering views motivated him to sign.

 “There’s a worry that the international community may be misled into thinking there is only one voice in China,” he said.
-“Many people admire Putin because of nationalism or belief in 'strong men’ leaders, and this is what is most scary.
+“Many people admire Putin because of nationalism or belief in ‘strongmen’ leaders, and this is what is most scary.
 If China one day is faced with a choice, will it choose peace or war?”

 Antiwar views have been met with derision online, with critics referring to such peace proponents as sanctimonious “Virgin Marys” or as hypocrites that oppose all wars except those launched by the United States.

 “What I am against is aggression.
-Ordinary people participate in war and their lives are ruined by war.
+Ordinary people participate in war, and their lives are ruined by war.
 War consumes real human lives,” said Huang, 25, working in biomedicine in Quzhou in Zhejiang province, who gave only her surname out of concern for security.

-Sun Jiang, professor of history and political science at Nanjing University, who helped draft the open letter signed by professors, said that China must oppose the war or else it will be going against its own principles as well as that of the international system.
+Sun Jiang, professor of history and political science at Nanjing University, who helped draft the open letter signed by professors, said that China must oppose the war or else it will be going against its principles as well as that of the international system.

 “Regardless of Russia’s thousands of excuses, the use of force to invade a sovereign country is a violation of the norms of international relations,” he said.

-The letter he signed concludes with the line, “peace begins with the desire in one’s heart.
+The letter he signed concludes, “peace begins with the desire in one’s heart.
 We oppose unjust war.”

-Censors appear worried about pro-peace views as well.
-Posts about antiwar protests in Russia have disappeared from WeChat and videos originally published on the news aggregator Toutiao appear to have been removed.
+Censors appear worried about pro-peace views, as well.
+Posts about antiwar protests in Russia have disappeared from WeChat, and videos originally published on the news aggregator Toutiao appear to have been removed.

-The statement Sun drafted has been removed and the account that posted it has been closed for “violating regulations.”
+The statement Sun drafted has been removed, and the account that posted it has been closed for “violating regulations.”

 8. 今日头条 Toutiao, the widely-used content aggregator by Bytedance, removed videos of antiwar protests in Russia.
 I’ve personally seen at least six different videos deleted.
 This one was titled “People in St. Petersburg held large-scale protests against Putin’s war on Ukraine” pic.twitter.com/XOCIco5M2Z— Mengyu Dong (@dong_mengyu) February 26, 2022

-Pei-Lin Wu in Taipei and Lyric Li in Seoul contributed to this report.
+Pei-Lin Wu in Taipei, Taiwain, and Lyric Li in Seoul contributed to this report.